 Chef Healy started his career in France where he lived for five years and trained under chefs Alain Ducasse, Jean and Pierre Troisgros, Michel Guerard and Roger Verge, all recipients of France’s highest restaurant honor; a 3 star rating by the pretigious Michelin Guide.

 Upon his return to the States, Patrick won critical acclaim for his cuisine at Le Saint Germain and Colette before opening his own restaurant: Champagne.
-As Executive Chef & Managing Partner of The Buffalo Club, Chef Healy is recognized for revitalizing traditional American cuisine by intermingling culinary influences from regions across the country and grounding them with his respect for tradition and classical technique.
+As Executive Chef of The Buffalo Club, Chef Healy is recognized for revitalizing traditional American cuisine by intermingling culinary influences from regions across the country and grounding them with his respect for tradition and classical technique.

 He is credited with making Los Angeles’ exclusive Buffalo Club one of the most renowned American culinary landmarks in the United States.
 Since the opening of The Buffalo Club, Chef Healy has received critical acclaim from The Los Angeles Times, New York Times, Gourmet Magazine amongst many prominent publications.
 Patrick has also received numerous prestigious awards: